 "Maybe because it's icy here?" the boy ventured.
 His older brother snickered, but the guide seemed pleased.

 "Yes, ice causes cold.
 Before they had refrigerators they had ice boxes.
 Some places they still do.
 The ice-man would walk down the street with his horse-drawn ice-cart.
 So ice cools the air near it, and also, as a good part of the ground in the Arctic is covered by ice, the sunlight reflects back, exacerbating the effect.
 Good answer!
 But what makes this area cold in the first place?
 Anyone else?
 Why is it warmer around the equator than near the poles?"

 No answer.
 The guide went on: "I'm waiting for somebody to suggest that the equator is nearer to the sun than the poles are, but the difference is negligible.
 I salute you folks for not saying that.
 Maybe later I'll challenge you with why mountain-tops are colder than valleys.
 Hint: The difference in the distance to the sun is negligible there, too.
 Anyway, back to the poles.
 Well, for one thing, the sunlight hits the surface of the earth at the poles at an angle, sometimes almost 180 degrees (as opposed to straight on at the equator).
-This causes every square centimeter of sun rays to cover many square centimeters of ground up here, so each square centimeter of ground in the arctic area gets a fraction of sunlight than its counterpart near the equator.
+This causes every square centimeter of sun rays to cover many square centimeters of ground up here, so each square centimeter of ground in the arctic area gets a fraction of sunlight compared to its counterpart near the equator.
 There's a name for that: Insolation," emphasizing the 'o' in 'sol.

 Is that a word?
 I knew of insulation, of course.
 Maybe it's like one of those portmanteaus, a fusion of 2 words, like all those gibberish terms in The Jabberwocky, gyre and gimble and so on...